hermeznetwork/hermez-node/SETUP_NODE.md

-# Setup Hermez Node
+# Set up Hermez Nede

-This tutorial will help you to setup an Hermez Node and run as sync mode.
+This tutorial will help you to set up an Hermez Node and run as sync mode.

 ## Golang